 Other real estate, acquired principally through foreclosure, is stated at fair value less cost to sell.
 Loan losses incurred in the acquisition of these properties are charged against the allowance for possible loan losses at the time of foreclosure.
 Subsequent write-downs of other real estate owned are charged against the current period's expense.
+Operating costs after acquisition are expensed.

-Cash Surrender Value of Life Insurance ("BOLI")
+Cash Surrender Value of Life Insurance (BOLI)

 The Bank has purchased life insurance on the lives of certain Bank officers.
 The beneficial aspects of these life insurance policies are tax-free earnings and a tax-free death benefit, which are realized by the Bank as the owner of the policies.
-The cash surrender value of these policies is included as an asset on the balance sheets, and any increases in cash surrender value are recorded as noninterest income in the statements of income
+The cash surrender value of these policies is included as an asset on the balance sheets, and any increases in cash surrender value are recorded as noninterest income in the consolidated statements of income